Thanks for arriving at this page. So, the big question… Who am I and what makes me tick?

 10 – How long do we wait for our photos?

 For Weddings, you get to see the iPad Gallery on the day.
 For the full set (usually 1000-1400 on average these days (but unlimited)) it usually takes me 3-4 weeks at quieter times of the year and around 6-8 weeks at peak season, such as late Summer.
+For Photo-Video packages, the longest turnaround so far, has been 12 weeks, due to alterations in the Wedding industry (more specifically, school children not being allowed out during term-time, which leads to large numbers of Weddings throughout the holidays, making for a bit of backlog in the office).
 I do all the editing and administration myself.

 11 – Do you throw lots of images away?

 No. I oppose photographers who do what I call “Spray & Pray” photography.
 Such is the nature of digital cameras that you can simply fire off thousands of shots without having to ration out the memory (not like the old film days!) and many photographers – particularly for Weddings – over-shoot the day with the intention of cherry-picking the best shots and erasing the others.
 I shoot consistently properly over the whole day and typically, for a 1000 photos, there are usually only 20-30 duds or tester shots.
 And wherever there is a dud shot (someone half-blinked and it looked a bit weird) the proper version is taken there and then.

 12 – How many photos should we expect?